Our healthcare courses make everyone better

 • When and how to escalate care for non-healing wounds

-Interactive Case Study Session
+Interactive Case Study Session Part 1

-• Group discussions to reinforce learning
+• Group discussions and peer feedback

 Led by